liuxiongzhuo/php_webdav/README.md

 # php_webdav
 simple php webdav server

+but now it can be used in windows explorer .
+I am still trying to solve the problem.

 use method:
  - put the webdav.php file in your php server
  - make a dir named 'public'